Adata's First Gaming Laptop Nails It

 I find it exciting when a new laptop brand enters the gaming market.
 The space is a little crowded at the moment, sure, but it can be refreshing to review something new.
 In my experience, there’s usually some feature or some hardware combination that I haven’t seen before, or the thermals are as pleasant as my grandma’s minestrone soup—not too hot but just right.
 Adata’s XPG Xenia gaming notebook, the first gaming notebook the company has ever made, checks a lot of the right boxes.
 It was originally released in April 2020, which is quite some time ago, but I’m happy I was able to finally spend some time with it.
 It’s a near-perfect gaming laptop that I would not mind owning myself, but I hope it can keep the same quality consistency where thermals are concerned should Adata choose to release a refreshed version with a newer processor in the future (which I hope they do!).

 It’s a solid machine with everything I expected from a company that makes SSDs, DRAM modules, CPU coolers, peripherals and more.
 Adata knows the gaming space.
 It’s well-versed with the all too familiar balance of packing a rig with the right specs at a reasonable price while keeping the PC cool—and the XPG Xenia shows off Adata’s expertise in those areas beautifully.
-Even though some components are last-gen or soon to be last-gen thanks to all the laptop announcements were about to get over the course of CES, the XPG Xenia is still worth a solid look.
+Even though some components are last-gen or soon to be last-gen thanks to all the laptop announcements we’re about to get over the course of CES, the XPG Xenia is still worth a solid look.

 This gaming notebook is outfitted with an Intel Core i7-9750H, Nvidia GTX 1660 Ti GPU, 32 GB DDR4 2666 MHz DRAM, and a 1 TB M.2 PCIe 3.0 NVMe SSD.
 The IPS FHD display is 15.6-inches with a 144Hz refresh rate and a 72% NTSC color gamut.
 That color gamut range is, for the most part, average on gaming laptops under $2,000, but the 85% screen to body ratio makes this laptop fit right in with all the other sleek-looking notebooks that are stealth gaming machines.